carpentries/instructor-training/episodes/05-memory.md

 concepts introduced in a lesson; no matter how many exercises or formative assessments you do, you cannot overcome the limit of items that can be shored in short-term memory.
-Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are packing in too many things between assessments.
+Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things between assessments.

 > ## Concept Maps in the Classroom